vuxcode/we1-project-VioletaJan/bug-list.md

 8. Impossible to publish the page.
 SOLVED
 11. How to write the text in 3 different columns in CV page.
 SOLVED
 13. Page doesn't work on smaller screen.
 HALF SOLVED
-14.
+14. How to manege EXPERIENSE EDUCATION and SKILLS labels separately?
+SOLVED
+15.
-15. I can not move images how I want.
+16. I can not move images how I want.
 17. What kind of logo should I use?
 18. How to insert accessibility atributes?
-19. How to manege EXPERIENSE EDUCATION and SKILLS labels separately?

 Whats left:
 1. Accessibility